Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Effective potential

 where $D_{\mu}$ is the covariant derivative, $F^{\prime A}_{\mu\nu}$ the gauge field strength tensor, and $Y$ is a Yukawa matrix.

 In order to study the dynamics of spontaneous symmetry breaking in the early Universe, we study the effective potential at one loop and at finite temperature~\cite{Quiros:1999jp}, which is given by

 in terms of the background field, which we denote for simplicity as $\varphi$ from here onward.
-Although uncertainties related to renormalization scale or gauge dependence~\cite{Croon:2020cgk,Athron:2022jyi,Gould:2023ovu,Lofgren:2023sep,Athron:2023xlk,Ekstedt:2024etx} impact the GW spectrum in this approach, their study lies beyond the scope of this work.
-We note however that these can be mitigated by going to NLO in the dimensionally reduced theory~\cite{Ekstedt:2022bff,Schicho:2022wty,schicho:2021gca}, which is used in state-of-the-art computations of GWs, and that these uncertainties are found to have a small impact on model parameter reconstruction from a given GW signal~\cite{Lewicki:2024xan}.
+Although uncertainties related to renormalization scale or gauge dependence~\cite{Croon:2020cgk,Athron:2022jyi,Gould:2023ovu,Lofgren:2023sep,Athron:2023xlk,Ekstedt:2024etx} impact the predictions for the GW spectrum in this approach, their effect on parameter reconstruction from a given GW signal has been shown to be mild~\cite{Lewicki:2024xan}.
+Our framework allows these dependencies to be explicitly incorporated by adjusting the polynomial coefficients we introduce in the following.
+We stress that these uncertainties can be mitigated by going to NLO in the dimensionally reduced theory~\cite{Ekstedt:2022bff,Schicho:2022wty,schicho:2021gca,Kierkla:2025vwp,Kierkla:2025qyz}, which is used in state-of-the-art computations of GWs.

 The first term in Eq.~(\ref{eq:general_effective_pot}) corresponds to the tree-level potential, which we assume to be local and renormalizable, such that it can be written in terms of polynomial operators up to dimension four.
 The second one is the one-loop contribution to the effective potential at $T=0$~\cite{PhysRevD.7.1888}, while $V_{\mathrm{T}}$ corresponds to the finite temperature one~\cite{PhysRevD.9.3320}.
 Finally, $V_{\mathrm{Daisy}}$ includes the contribution from Daisy resummation~\cite{PhysRevD.45.2933}.
 This last term needs to be included in order to improve the infrared (IR) behavior of the potential at high temperatures.
 Working in the $\overline{\mathrm{MS}}$ renormalization scheme and the Landau gauge, we can respectively write $V_{\mathrm{loop}}$, $V_{\mathrm{T}}$, and $V_{\mathrm{Daisy}}$ as